mklement0/shall/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# shall

-# shall - a CLI and REPL for invoking a shell script or command with multiple POSIX-like shells for portability testing
+A CLI and REPL for invoking shell scripts or commands with multiple POSIX-like shells for portability testing.

 **`shall`** (for *sh*ell with *all* (POSIX-like) shells) offers a convenient way of running a given shell script or shell command with a default set or specifiable set of POSIX-like shells, so as to facilitate testing of portable (POSIX-compliant, cross-shell) shell code.

 Additionally, you can use `shall`:

-* as a REPL with `-i`.
+* as a REPL, with `-i`.
 * in a script's shebang line.

 Each shell's processing time is automatically measured to allow performance comparisons.